Author: John Mattiacci | Owner Mattiacci Law

 Some injury claims fall outside typical settlement ranges entirely, such as when:

-- The injured person has high pre-accident earning capacity
+- The injured person has high pre-accident earning capacity, resulting in substantial lost income or future earning capacity damages

 In these cases, settlement value is driven by individualized damage analysis, not averages.